containrrr/watchtower/docs/notifications.md

 ### Slack

-If watchtower is monitoring the same Docker daemon under which the watchtower container itself is running (i.e. if you volume-mounted _/var/run/docker.sock_ into the watchtower container) then it has the ability to update itself.
-If a new version of the _containrrr/watchtower_ image is pushed to the Docker Hub, your watchtower will pull down the new image and restart itself automatically.

 To receive notifications in Slack, add `slack` to the `--notifications` option or the `WATCHTOWER_NOTIFICATIONS` environment variable.

 Additionally, you should set the Slack webhook URL using the `--notification-slack-hook-url` option or the `WATCHTOWER_NOTIFICATION_SLACK_HOOK_URL` environment variable.
 This option can also reference a file, in which case the contents of the file are used.